 Automatic-Delay Fan Switch

-This new digital feature shuts off the fan shortly after the compressor of a HVAC system turns off.
+This new digital feature shuts off the fan shortly after the compressor of an HVAC system turns off.
 By doing that, the automatic-delay fan prevents both parts from stopping running concurrently.
-It ensures cool air in the ducts circulate throughout the home for a couple of minutes more after the shutting down of the compressor.
+It ensures cool air in the ducts circulates throughout the home for a couple of minutes more after the shutting down of the compressor.
 By offering your clients this feature, their HVAC system will not run unnecessarily to cool your home.
 Ultimately, their systems will boast better efficiency.

 One of the most effective new digital feature you can set up for your clients are air filter alerts.
 The alerts notify your clients the best time to take out and replace their current filter.
 Thing is, many homeowners easily forget to check and replace their filters regularly.
 Consequently, their filters end up being covered in dirt and dust.

 Setting up filters drastically improves your system’s efficiency thus leading to lower energy bills, reduced energy use and enhanced indoor air quality.
 Finally yet importantly, it helps to prevent excess wear and tear on your HVAC system hence extending its life.